 Dodge County man arrested, charged with impersonating a federal agent

 Sep.
-21—MINNEAPOLIS — A Dodge County man has been arrested and charged in U.S. District Court for impersonating a federal agent, the United States Attorney's Office announced in a news release on Sept.
+21—MINNEAPOLIS — A Dodge County man has been arrested and charged in U.S. District Court for impersonating a federal agent, the U.S. Attorney's Office said Monday, Sept.
 20.

 According to court documents, on Aug.
-17, 2021, the FBI received a tip that Reyel Devon Simmons, 52, of Dodge Center, was impersonating a federal agent with the United States Department of Homeland Security.
+17, 2021, the FBI received a tip that Reyel Devon Simmons, 52, of Dodge Center, was impersonating a federal agent with the Department of Homeland Security.

-The investigation revealed that Simmons used the false name "Rey Reeves," and regularly held himself out as a federal agent on social media.
-Simmons, who had nearly 10,000 followers on TikTok, used a profile photo that showed him wearing law enforcement gear and made several posts displaying law enforcement equipment, badges, and firearms and referring explicitly and implicitly to himself as a federal agent.
+The investigation revealed that Simmons used the false name "Rey Reeves" and regularly portrayed himself on social media as a federal agent.
+Simmons, who had nearly 10,000 followers on TikTok, used a profile photo that showed him wearing law enforcement gear and made several posts displaying law enforcement equipment, badges and firearms, and referred to himself as a federal agent.

 The witness claims in the complaint to have regularly observed Simmons carrying a badge, law enforcement credentials and wearing law enforcement attire.
 The witness also said Simmons had a police radio in his truck and would converse with individuals she believed to be other federal agents.

-The witness began to suspect Simmons was a fraud after someone commented under one of his TikToks "stolen valor — impersonating a police officer again, oh and can proof be provided!"
+The witness began to suspect Simmons was a fraud after someone commented under one of his TikToks "stolen valor — impersonating a police officer again!"

-According to court documents, Simmons is not, and has never been, employed by the United States Department of Homeland Security.
+According to court documents, Simmons is not and has never been employed by the Department of Homeland Security.

 The witness concluded after her own personal investigation that he was a fraud and reported him to the FBI.